themagnifico/cocopi-docs/pages.md

 ## The content folder

-COCOPi's content is managed with static files contained in your `content` folder.
+Cocopi's content is managed with static files contained in your `content` folder.
 To add content, just add a file to this directory.
 A page can either be created with a single file, or with a single folder that can contain any number of additional files.

 ## Use the admin panel for easy content editing